mxaddict/www.codedmaster.com/content/2019/06/24/compiling-master-branch-of-navcoin-core/index.md

 # Create the `./configure` script
 ./autogen.sh

-# Run the `./configure` script and use the dependencies that we compiled in Step 3
+# Run the `./configure` script and use the dependencies from Step 3
 ./configure --prefix=`pwd`/depends/`uname -m`-pc-linux-gnu
 ```